Gonzalo Zárate

 Gonzalo Eulogio Zárate (born 6 August 1984) is a retired Argentine footballer who played as a forward.

 Career

 In Summer 2007, Zárate joined SC Kriens of Swiss Challenge League.
 His high goal scoring rate attracted Grasshopper, and there was made a loan deal on 15 September 2007.

 Before moving to Switzerland, he played for PCC San José of the local league, called Asociación Rosarina de Fútbol in the Primera División B in Argentina.
 He also played in the youth of Lanús and Tiro Federal.

 On 18 May 2010 it was announced that Zárate was signed by Red Bull Salzburg.
 On 13 July Zárate scored his first goal in his first match for Red Bull Salzburg.
 The goal was in the Champions-League qualifying match versus HB Torshaven.

 In September 2019, Zárate joined Swiss Promotion League club FC Black Stars Basel.
-After retiring, Zárate was hired as an youth coach at Grasshopper Club Zürich.
+After retiring, Zárate was hired as a youth coach at Grasshopper Club Zürich.